Robertokello11/awwardsapp/README.md

-### Instagram appclone
+### AwwardsApp

 ### By Robert Okello

 ### Description

-This is a Django application that duplicates the intagram app where a user can view pictures,upload follow like and give a comment on the picture
+This application Award is an application in which a user can upload a project, view other users projects and also able to rate the project

 #### User Story

 - Click an image to enlarge
-- Search for different users
+- Search for the projects on the search bar
-- View different photos that have been uploaded by others
+- View the projects and make your ratings
-- Comment, follow or unfollow other users on their profile.
+- upload a project for it to be rated by other users

 #### Setup and Installation